keycloak/keycloak-community/design/pushed-authorization-requests.md

 # Pushed authorisation requests (PAR)

-* **Status**: Draft #1
+* **Status**: Notes
 * **JIRA**: TBD

 ## Motivation

-[Pushed authorisation requests](https://tools.ietf.org/html/draft-ietf-oauth-par-06) is designed to enable OAuth clients to push the payload of an authorization request directly to the authorization server in exchange for a request URI value, which is used as reference to the authorization request payload data in a subsequent call to the authorization endpoint via the user-agent.
+[Pushed authorisation requests][1] is designed to enable OAuth clients to push the payload of an authorization request directly to the authorization server in exchange for a request URI value, which is used as reference to the authorization request payload data in a subsequent call to the authorization endpoint via the user-agent.
 The spec is still draft, but it has already been implemented by many major IdPs.
 By supporting this spec, we will be able to use Keycloak in more fields such as FAPI 2.0.

 Introducing an extra back-end call to submit the authorisation parameters has three main benefits: